2.c) The freedom of living beings

-The previous concept of Life and, consequently, the origin of living beings can be interesting in a personal context but it is not relevant in of itself for the exposition of the General Theory of the Conditional Evolution of Life in its scientific aspect, not even for its proof or validation.
+The origin of living beings can be engaging in a personal context.
+However, it is not relevant for the exposition or validation of the Conditional Evolution of Life’s scientific aspects.

-By way of example, in citing the possibility that energy, or gravity itself, being the origin of living beings and having certain degrees of freedom which could be so small that we wouldn’t have the means of perceiving them or that, if we perceived them, our model does not manage to explain them.
-We have no other alternative than to include in the corresponding model of scientific behavior random components derived from the god of science: Randomness.
+Energy, or gravity itself, could the origin of living beings if they had some degrees of freedom so small that we would not have the means of perceiving them.
+Therefore, we would not have another alternative than to include in the corresponding model of scientific behavior random components derived from the gods of science Ale and Hator.

-A more literal example, as far as evolution and characteristics of living beings, is that we humans cannot perceive suffering or negative feelings from the plants when they die, and I would assume that they do not like it at all.
+Another example is that we cannot perceive the plants' suffering when they die, and we assume that plants do not like it at all.

-I could say the same comment in relation to small animals.
+We could say the same about small animals.

-Nonetheless, this concept of life has indeed been very useful for me, because of the generalization of the concept, in allowing the mind to think about the characteristics of the evolutionary system as a whole, about its objectives, etc., with a greater degree of trust in applied logic.
-In short, to think what would I do in its place? and to imagine that, of course, Life will have done everything that I could imagine or feel and much more.
+Nonetheless, the broad concept of life allows the mind to meditate about the evolutionary system's goals with a higher degree of trust in applied logic.
+In short, what would we do in its place?
+Of course, Life would have done anything imaginable and much more.

 Man is the only rational being (Plato - Aristotle)

 He is unique for possessing the gift of language.